moov-io/paygate/client/docs/TransfersApi.md

 > []Event GetTransferEventsByID(ctx, transferID, xUserID, optional)

+Get Transfer Events

-Get all Events associated with the Transfer object's for the supplied ID
+Get all Events associated with the Transfer object's for the supplied transferID

 ### Required Parameters